Watts-Lab/task-mapping/tasks/Mathematical puzzle 4.md

 5. When you have completed the sorting, please place each pile in the  corresponding  envelope  and  return  to me.

-Mathematical puzzle 4 instructions: group task.
+Mathematical puzzle 4 instructions:
+This is a group task.
 Work on the task cooperatively, trying to arrive at an answer to the quesrion posed in the problem statement that is agreeable to everyone.
 If you cannot agree, a minority report will be accepted along with the majority decision.
-Let me know when you have arrived at an answer."
+Let me know when you have arrived at an answer.

 # Criteria
 ## Performance calculation